davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

 2. To customize a catalog item page layout, edit the HTML file that resides directly on the server by using an HTML editor to open and edit the HTML file in the mapped drive.
 Each time that you save the HTML file, any changes are synched to the associated .aspx file.

 3. Inside the content placeholder that has **id="PlaceHolderMain"**, add the markup that you want to use in the page layout.

 4. Delete any snippets that you do not want to use in the page layout, and move the remaining snippets to places in the markup where you want the property values to appear.

-    > [!Caution]
+    > [!CAUTION]
 > By default, a Web Part Zone Snippet that contains a Catalog-Item Reuse Snippet is added to the page layout.
 This snippet contains the data provider that returns query results that are used by all other snippets on the page.
 We recommend that you keep the Catalog-Item Reuse Snippet in this default Web Part Zone Snippet.
 (You can move the Catalog-Item Reuse Snippet outside the Web Part Zone, and you can change the property that it displays.
 But, you must keep the Catalog-Item Reuse Snippet in the page layout.)
 For more information, see  [Page fields](how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md#bk_pagefields), later in this article.
 5. To configure and copy the HTML snippet for any snippets you want to use in the page, follow step 1 through step 11 in the "Insert a snippet from the Snippet Gallery" section of  [SharePoint 2013 Design Manager snippets](sharepoint-2013-design-manager-snippets.md).